 For expediency Lee’s last three topics have been dropped from this exhibition.
 His original text for the first seven topics has been minimally edited (only when necessary to aid readability); and his illustrative examples of stamps have been limited to one or two where he had four to eight per topic.

-Created by Allan Lee; edited by Mary Lawson, National Postal Museum
+Created by Allan Lee; edited by Mary H. Lawson, National Postal Museum